 East Tennessee State University

-East Tennessee State officially became a college in 1925 when it changed its name to East Tennessee State Teachers College, subsequently gaining accreditation from the Southern Association of Colleges and Secondary Schools in 1927.
-In 1943, East Tennessee State Teachers College was expanded into a college with a range of liberal arts offerings, becoming East Tennessee State College.
+East Tennessee State officially became a college in 1925 when it changed its name to East Tennessee State Teachers College.
 The college became a University in 1963, adopting the name it holds today.
-More than 400 international students from over 65 countries have found their place here studying diverse topics in everything from art, biology, and criminal justice to public health, storytelling, and technology.
-ETSU pursues its mission through a student-centred community of learning reflecting high standards and promoting a balance of liberal arts and professional preparation, continuous improvement, and based on core values where People come first, are treated with dignity and respect, and are encouraged to achieve their full potential, RELATIONSHIPS are built on honesty, integrity, and trust, DIVERSITY of people and thought is respected, EXCELLENCE is achieved through teamwork, leadership, creativity, and a strong work ethic, EFFICIENCY is achieved through wise use of human and financial resources, and COMMITMENT to intellectual achievement is embraced.
+The international students have found their place at the university, studying diverse topics in everything from art, biology, and criminal justice to public health, storytelling, and technology.
+It pursues its mission through a student centred community of learning reflecting high standards and promoting a balance of liberal arts and professional preparation, continuous improvement, and based on core values where People come first are treated with dignity and respect, and are encouraged to achieve their full potential.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.